the automotive research hub. Discover NOI's location in Brunico.

 Our goal: marketable building envelopes

-Laboratory for researching the interaction between façade systems and indoor climate
+In the open-air laboratory, we investigate the interaction between façade systems and indoor climate.

-In the Façade System Interactions Lab, systems and components for building envelopes are tested for their reliability under the most realistic conditions possible, so that the resulting new products are fit for the market.
-The laboratory investigates the energetic performance of façade and surface heating systems under real-life and dynamic conditions.
-It recreates true-to-life living and working spaces, thereby allowing the targeted evaluation of the effect of façade and surface heating systems on the indoor climate.
+We test the reliability of building envelopes’ systems and components under realistic conditions to ensure the resulting products are suitable for the market.
+More specifically, the laboratory examines the energy performance of façade and panel heating systems under real and dynamic conditions.
+It recreates true-to-scale living and working spaces and thus makes it possible to specifically evaluate the effect of façade and panel heating systems on the indoor climate.

 Tests from every angle: the laboratory on a rotating platform

 The laboratory is located outdoors.
 It consists of a test chamber (approx. 8x8x3m) mounted on a rotating platform.
 This allows any building orientation to be recreated.

 • The building envelope can accommodate test objects from active or adaptive multifunctional façades.

 • Inside, the room is divided into two modules of approx. 8x4x3m each, with a double floor and a suspended ceiling, which can be equipped with panel heating elements.

 • The operating temperature can be regulated individually.